 Alberta Clipper (Line 67) Capacity Expansion

-Due to increasing demand for pipeline capacity by our customers, Enbridge is expanding the capacity of our existing Line 67 (known as Alberta Clipper Pipeline) from 450,000 barrels-per-day (bpd) to 570,000 bpd.
+Due to increasing demand for pipeline capacity by our customers, Enbridge applied to the National Energy Board (NEB) to increase the capacity of our existing Line 67 (known as Alberta Clipper Pipeline) from 450,000 barrels-per-day (bpd) to 570,000 bpd.

-- four new mainline pumps and an electrical substation at the Metiskow Station
+- four new mainline pumps and an electrical substation at the Metiskow Station; and

 The Canadian portion of Line 67 is 1,078 kilometres long, transporting crude oil from our Hardisty Terminal in southeastern Alberta to our Gretna Station in southern Manitoba.
 Line 67 then connects at the international border to the U.S. portion of the system and continues to Superior, Wisconsin.